AIGAGitHub/DesignCensus2016/01-Participation/README.md

 ## About The Census

 The AIGA Design Census launched in December 2016, with the goal of collecting important information about today's Design industry.
 Data was collected for a 20-day period, and was published in January 2017 by the AIGA.
 Designers have been invited to analyze the data, and submit data visualizations and infographics to an [online gallery](http://designcensus.org/#!/gallery/?id=14365) hosted by AIGA.
-The platform of the Design Census is a collaboration between AIGA and Google Design.
+The Design Census is a collaboration between AIGA and Google Design.

 ## About This Repository